-The contribution amount contained in this condition is the base rate indexed to the date the consent is issued.
+The contribution amount contained in this condition is the base rate indexed to the date the consent for DA0350/2022 was issued.
 The contribution amount will be adjusted in accordance with the indexation methods detailed in the Contributions Plan.
 Current indexed rates are available from Council.

 The Contributions Plan may be inspected or a copy purchased at the Customer Service